Agbowa-Ikosi: History

 Agbowa-Ikosi started from a place known today as Egunbesawo.
 The town is divided into several districts (Itun); Aledo, Oriwu, Agbowa, Kosomi (no water) and Ehindi.
 Each district is governed by their chief-head known as Olori Itun and generally by a single head of the town known as the Olu-Ilu, which was transformed into Baleeship and later to Kingship.

 In 1956, His Royal Highness, Oba Edward Alausa Thomas OLUFUWA was crowned the first king of Agbowa-Ikosi, from the Oguntolu-Olufuwa Ruling House.
 Five houses agreed to rule over the town.
 While suburban villages such as Ikosi, IGBENE, Oko-Ito, Oke-Olisa, Gberigbe and others are governed by Baale (who reports to the paramount King with the title of “Abowa of Agbowa-Ikosi).
 Other chiefs who assisted the king are classified according to their grades such as Chief Olisa, who is the next in command to the king.
 Others are Chief Aro, Oluwo, Odofin and Balogun.

 During the warring period, Agbowa-Ikosi was the headquarter of the then Ikosi District Council.
 It served as a refuge town for people from towns such as Imota, Ibefun, Ota and Owu.
 The people of Imota settled at Ago-Mota, Ibefun people at Ago-Ibefun, Ota people at Ago-Ota and Owu people at Ago-Owu.
 After the war, most refugees returned to their settlement.
 A few remained except for the people of Owu (majorly warriors), who promised not to cause Agbowa-Ikosi any trouble.

 Geography

-Agbowa-Ikosi lies 35 kilometer north of Epe Division, on the south bank of a creek that extends parallel to the sea from Lagos to Ikorodu, with a mixture of indigenes and non-indigenes.
+Agbowa-Ikosi lies 35 kilometers north of Epe Division, on the south bank of a creek that extends parallel to the sea from Lagos to Ikorodu, with a mixture of indigenes and non-indigenes.

 Some towns and villages surrounding Agbowa-Ikosi are: Ota-Ikosi, Ikosi Beach, Orugbo-Iddo, Igbalu, IGBENE, Oke-Olisa, Gberigbe, Oko-Ito, Imope, Imota, Odo Ayandelu Ado-Ikosi, Owu, Iganke etc.